 - you can provide for the basic needs of any persons you want to sponsor

-As a sponsor you will need to make a promise that you’re able to take care of the person you’re sponsoring financially, this promise is known as an undertaking.
-The undertaking commits you to:
+As a sponsor, you must promise that you can take care of the person you’re sponsoring financially.
+This promise is known as an undertaking.
+The undertaking commits you to the following:

 - provide financial support when your family members become permanent residents; and